NanoComp/meep/doc/docs/Python_User_Interface.md

 #### Load and Dump Fields

-These functions can be used to dump (and later load) the raw fields, auxillary fields and the dft fields at a certain timestamp.
-The timestamp at which the dump happens is also saved so that simulation can continue from where it was saved.
-The one pre-requisite of this feature is that it needs the Simulation object to have been setup *exactly* the same as the one it was dumped from.
+These functions can be used to dump (and later load) the time-domain fields, auxiliary fields for PMLs, polarization fields (for dispersive materials), and the DFT fields at a certain timestamp.
+The timestamp at which the dump happens is also saved so that the simulation can continue from where it was saved.
+The one pre-requisite of this feature is that it needs the `Simulation` object to have been setup *exactly* the same as the one it was dumped from.

 <a id="Simulation.dump_fields"></a>